djccarew/watson-dojo-pm-tester/README.md

 ### Not registered

-Use Ctrl-click (or the equivalent action for your system) to open the [Sign Up for IBM Cloud](https://console.bluemix.net/registration/trial) page in a separate tab.
-Fill in the form and click **Start your FREE IBM Cloud trial** to complete the registration.
+Use Ctrl-click (or the equivalent action for your system) to open the [Sign Up for IBM Cloud](https://console.bluemix.net/registration/) page in a separate tab.
+Fill in the form and click **Create Account** to complete the registration and free access to IBM's Cloud.
 You will receive an activation mail in your inbox.

 ### First time login